jankaszel/recogito-web-annotation-adapter/README.md

 annotationAdapter = new WebAnnotationAdapter(recogito, targetSource, containerUrl)
 await annotationAdapter.getAnnotations()
 ```

+The library doesn't bear any dependencies at this point, but relies on the well-supported [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+If you target an audience with older browsers, please provide a polyfill for fetch such as [unfetch](https://github.com/developit/unfetch).

 [Hyperwell Playground](https://github.com/hyperwell/playground) implements a proof-of-concept annotation environment for annotating the first chapter of Goethe's _Faust_.
 In this environment, users can supply their own Web Annotation container for annotation storage as well as connect their Hyperwell Notebooks for real-time collaborative editing.
 [Try it out!](https://playground.hyperwell.org/)